SPCFXDA/conflux-devkit/README.md

 conflux --config /opt/conflux/develop.toml
 ```

-Once the `independent chain` is running you can open another terminal and transfer funds from the genesis Core addresses to their ESpace addresses with the following command:
+Once the `independent chain` is running, you can open another terminal and transfer funds from the genesis Core addresses to their ESpace addresses with the following command:

 ```sh
 genesis_espace
 ```

-this command execute the [genesis_espace](.devcontainer/conflux/utils/genesis_espace.js)  script that read the genesis private keys and use them to call the [crossSpaceCall](https://doc.confluxnetwork.org/docs/core/core-space-basics/internal-contracts/crossSpaceCall) internal contract
+This command executes the [genesis_espace](.devcontainer/conflux/utils/genesis_espace.js) script that reads the genesis private keys and uses them to call the [crossSpaceCall](https://doc.confluxnetwork.org/docs/core/core-space-basics/internal-contracts/crossSpaceCall) internal contract.

 ## Getting Started
 ### Prerequisites